 They are a family of mutual funds that invests in companies that meet certain moral and ethical standards.
 They avoid companies that manufacture or distribute alcohol, anti-family entertainment, tobacco, gambling, and/or other potentially offensive practices.

 Today, morally responsible or faith-based funds are the fastest growing subset of the socially responsible investing category.
-Now only a short time ago, many plan providers didn't recommend them because of their poor market performance and their high fees.
-Now, the fund performance and fees have improved significantly.
+Only a short time ago, many plan providers didn't recommend them because of their poor market performance and high fees.
+Now the fund performance and fees have improved significantly.

 Here are reasons to offer faith-based funds in your plan:

 They distinguish your faith-based plan from a secular one.

 They encourage your employees' participation and their engagement.